 FreshFry Pods eliminate safety hazards because there's no need to move the oil.
 Employees simply drop a Pod into the oil at the end of a night shift, and the morning shift employees take it out of the warm oil in the morning.
 Should the oil be too warm when the employee goes to pull out the Pod, they can simply eliminate the step of squeezing out the excess oil and instead throw the Pod into the trash.

-Dollar for dollar, FreshFry Pods do cost more than Magnesol®.
+Dollar for dollar, FreshFry Pods cost about the same as Magnesol®.
 But if your store, like the vast majority of restaurants, isn't 100% compliant with Magnesol®, you'll likely be spending 10x more money on oil, filtration, and labor than you would if you switched to FreshFry Pods.

 We've found that on average, restaurants are only compliant with Magnesol® 25% of the time - which means they're wasting valuable dollars on shelf tech they never use.
 We have a "No ShelfTech Guarantee."
 Because Pods are so effective and easy to use, they don't take up space on your shelf collecting dust.

 Oil Filtration Quality